Skip to main content

 https://www.wildberries.ru/catalog/2776868/detail.aspx?targetUrl=GP

-You can use built-in substitution macros.
-For example, if we want the parser to automatically substitute the SKU number into the product link sequentially from 1 to 100 000.
-To do this, you can apply the {num:START:END} macro.
-As a query, we specify a link to any product and put the macro instead of the SKU:
+You can use built-in substitution macros for queries.
+For example, we want the scraper to automatically substitute article numbers into the product link sequentially from 1 to 100 000.
+For this, you can apply the {num:START:END} macro.
+As a query, specify a link to any product and use the macro instead of the article number:

 https://www.wildberries.ru/catalog/{num:1:100000}/detail.aspx

-This method allows for the easiest and most automatic parsing of Wildberries products even without knowing their SKUs.
+This method allows for the easiest and most automatic scraping of Wildberries products even without knowing their article numbers.
 A-Parser will independently substitute the number in order, visit the page, and collect data if it exists.

 CurrencyRUBPrice currency in results: RUB, BYN, KZT, KGS, AMD, UZS, TJS, ETB, GEL.
-The walletPrice variable is populated only for RUB
+The walletPrice variable is filled only for RUB

 AddressPickup point address; together with coordinates, it sets the region and affects prices